 The Complaint fails to present a basis for a finding of misconduct.
 To the extent Complainant's allegations concern the substance of the Subject Judge's official actions, rulings, findings, and orders in the above-described case, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
-Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge acted with an illicit or improper motive or otherwise engaged in misconduct.
+Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge acted with an illicit or improper motive, had a conflict of interest, or otherwise engaged in misconduct.
 Judicial-Conduct Rule 11(c)(1)(D).
-Although this complaint process is not the appropriate way to seek review of the Subject Judge's orders, those orders are nevertheless subject to appellate review in the normal course.

 For these reasons, this Complaint is DISMISSED.